 The intimate Bar 1915 serves a continental breakfast in the morning and features a light menu and beer and wine in the evening.
 It is also the setting for a complimentary evening wine hour that concludes with freshly baked cookies.

 image courtesy of venue

 Chancellor Hotel 433 Powell St./Post St., ½ blk. from Union Square.
 15 stories; 137 rooms.
-Restaurant; room service.
+Afternoon cookies, restaurant; room service.
+Complimentary gym nearby.
 No pets.
 Self-parking & valet.
 Built in 1914, this European-style small hotel opens right onto the cable car line and greets guests at check-in with freshly baked cookies.
 Rooms are small but have charm and are fitted with double-paned windows that deaden street sound.
 A pillow menu offers everything from soothing to tantalizing, and bathrooms have extra-deep tubs and a complimentary rubber ducky souvenir.

 Luques Restaurant serves breakfast until 2:30 p.m. and offers an intriguing list of specials: Order a “Do Your Own Thing” and you get to choose any scramble or omelette.
 The bar stays open late serving drinks.